By: Robert Shmerling, M.D.

 This just in: A new health myth has been taking the country by storm.

 If you're considering limiting your consumption of gluten, you're certainly not alone.
-But, the question is: Will restricting the gluten you eat improve your health?
+But the question is: Will restricting the gluten you eat improve your health?
 And will it make you feel better?
 It's appealing to think so.

 What Is Gluten?

 Gluten is a protein found in many grains, including wheat, barley and rye.
 It's common in foods such as bread, pasta, pizza and cereal.
 Gluten provides no essential nutrients.
 People with celiac disease have an immune reaction that is triggered by eating gluten.
 They develop inflammation and damage in their intestinal tracts and other parts of the body when they eat foods containing gluten.
 Current estimates suggest that up to 1% of the population has this condition.
 A gluten-free diet is necessary to eliminate the inflammation, as well as the symptoms.
-Grocery stores and restaurants now offer gluten-free options that rival conventional foods in taste and quality; only a few years ago, it was much harder to maintain a gluten-free diet.
+Grocery stores and restaurants now offer gluten-free options that rival conventional foods in taste and quality; in years past, it was much harder to maintain a gluten-free diet.

 So, maybe it should come as no surprise that people would embrace the gluten-free mantra.
 And embrace it they have.
-According to a survey by the Consumer Reports National Research Center a full 63% of Americans believe that a gluten-free diet could improve their mental or physical health.
+According to a survey by the Consumer Reports National Research Center published in 2014 a full 63% of Americans believe that a gluten-free diet could improve their mental or physical health.
 And up to a third of Americans are cutting back on it in the hope that it will improve their health or prevent disease.